 What happens in the event of a violation of the TTDPA?

 DISCLAIMER: These statements do not constitute legal advice.
 If you have any legal questions, you should consult a specialist lawyer.
-The implementation of a data protection-compliant implementation of a CMP is ultimately at the discretion of the respective data protection officer or legal department.
+The implementation of a data protection-compliant implementation of a consent management platform is ultimately at the discretion of the respective data protection officer or legal department.